vrtdev/flutter_qualtrics/example/README.md

-# qualtrics_example
+# qualtrics_flutter_example

-Demonstrates how to use the qualtrics plugin.
+Demonstrates how to use the qualtrics_flutter plugin.

 ## Getting Started